 - a.
-How well the course material and classroom activities align with the learning objectives for the course. - Discussion about classroom observation including strengths and/or weaknesses of presentation style, student-instructor and student-student interaction, classroom management, etc. - c.
-Feedback on syllabus, assessment methods, and other teaching materials.
+How well the course material and classroom activities align with the learning objectives for the course. - b.
+Discussion about classroom observation including strengths and/or weaknesses of presentation style, student-instructor and student-student interaction, classroom management, etc. - c.
+Feedback on syllabus, assessment methods, and other teaching materials. - d.
+Description of overall strengths and weaknesses as an instructor, and general suggestions for improvement.